The Hayden Planetarium’s new show celebrates unmanned space probes

 Narrated by Lupita Nyong'o and written by geologist and science educator Natalie Starkey, Worlds Beyond Earth focuses on the bodies in our solar system where we've sent probes, including Venus, Mars and Jupiter.
 Each planet, moon and asteroid are lovingly rendered using the NASA-funded, open source OpenSpace software, gathering and presenting data from various NASA, ESA and JAXA missions, simulations and other observations.
 (You can download the software for your own use here.)
 The planetarium itself also got an upgrade last year, with six HDR projectors capable of 1,000,000 to 1 contrast.
 In short, the stars will be properly bright and space will be... dark.

 Worlds Beyond Earth flies in close and sometimes even pries beneath the surface to show us the planetary cores.
 We get close enough to see its liquid methane lakes on Saturn's moon Titan and the volcanoes on Jupiter's moon Io.
 We can look deep into Saturn's rings thanks to images captured by Cassini, glimpsing moonlets whose development mirrors that of full planets.
 We also get a lot closer to our nearest neighbors, Venus and Mars, and learn about their surfaces and (lack of) atmosphere.
-A lot of what's shown is fairly basic knowledge -- this is still a 45-minute planetarium show intended for general audiences (including tourists), after all.
+A lot of what's shown is fairly basic knowledge -- this is still a 25-minute planetarium show intended for general audiences (including tourists), after all.

 In that sense I found it an improvement over the planetarium's last show, Dark Universe.
 With narration by Neil deGrasse Tyson, the focus was on, well, dark energy and matter, decidedly more esoteric subjects.
 (I personally found it somewhat dull, but I also find NDT a bit soporific in general at times.)
 But Worlds Beyond?
 That title in itself spurs the imagination, and the sweeping vistas of Venus, Mars, Jupiter and Saturn do not disappoint.
 The show even simulates magnetic fields, something I've never thought about much in the past but now can't stop thinking about how integral they are to life on earth.